Zionsville Indiana

 The brick-paved Village district is the part of Zionsville many people picture first.
 Main Street is lined with historic storefronts, locally owned restaurants, boutiques, coffee shops, galleries, and small businesses.

-- Seasonal events, markets, parades, and holiday gatherings
+• Seasonal markets, parades, festivals, and holiday events

 Get outside on the Big-4 Rail Trail and in local parks